ffxx68/Sharp_ce140f_emul/README.md

 There's work-in-progess to complete code for the most fundamental commands (FILES, SAVE, LOAD, at least), using the SD-Card as the storage device.
 This is a work in progress.

 ## Build notes
-Board firmware is built using the standard methds offered by the online MBed compiler (https://os.mbed.com/), importing this GitHub repository and selecting the NUCLEO-L053R8 as the target.
+Board firmware is built using the standard methods offered by the online MBed compiler (https://os.mbed.com/), importing this GitHub repository and selecting the NUCLEO-L053R8 as the target.

-The MBed library used included within this repository is the (now formally unsupported) version 2.
+The MBed library included within this repository is the (now formally unsupported) version 2.
 This choice is imposed by the small footprint it offers, compared to v6 (even with a "bare metal" build profile).
 If and when I move to a larger board (e.g. a L432KC), I might upgrade to latest versions.

 The SD File System library is a small revision of the version found here: https://os.mbed.com/cookbook/SD-Card-File-System (the original didn't work out of the box, to me).
 By the way, it doesn't compile on the latest revision of the MBed library, so I had to rollback MBed (still v2) to revision #137.